XinjunHua/github-page/index.md

 ```

 ## Greeting
 Hi, I'm Xinjun (pronounced *shin-june*).
 I'm an international student from China.
 [Here's a picture of my hometown (click to see it)](hometown.JPG).
-Also, you can [jump to the section of my hometown](https://github.com/XinjunHua/github-page/blob/main/hometown3.JPG) if you want to see more.
+You can jump to [this section](https://github.com/XinjunHua/github-page/blob/main/index.md#personal-info) if you want to know more about me.

 I'm a third year undergraduate in UCSD majoring in **CE**(computer engineering).